 An example of showing active learning with a GIF.

 Did you know that the radio is purely, simply, just audio?
 And despite this appalling fact, I seem to have vivid memories of stories, hockey games & music on the radio.
 How is this possible?
 Well, it’s simple, audio can trick your brain by turning sounds into thoughts and visualizations.
 It’s messed up, I know, but let’s roll with it.
-At the makerspace, Kimberley Payne will be there showing us how to podcast, which is a fancy word for making a radio show and distributing it on the Internet instead of through a radio.
+And a podcast is just a fancy word for making a radio show and distributing it on the Internet instead of through a radio.

 You may have heard this guy’s voice before as an example of what audio does to your brain.